KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

 -  Decide on URLs for your new Koha OPAC & Staff Client and arrange for these to be cut-over if using existing system URLs, or created if they are new URLs

--  Make sure that if you're hosting your own system you have a process in place to back-up your system data
+-  Make sure that if you're hosting your own system you have a process in place to back-up your system data.